Python Operators

 Bitwise Operators in Python

 Bitwise operators in Python work directly on the binary (bit-level) representation of integers.
-Instead of treating numbers as whole values, these operators manipulate individual bits, making them useful in low-level programming, performance optimization, and certain algorithmic tasks.
+Instead of treating numbers as whole values, these operators manipulate individual bits.

 Operator Name Function